optcond/mezotools/README.md

 ### `@mtools/redeemer`

-- React + Vite dApp (with RainbowKit wallets) that lets operators simulate and submit mUSD redemptions, showing touched troves, estimated gas, and system safety checks.
+- React + Vite dApp (with RainbowKit wallets) that lets operators simulate and submit MUSD redemptions, showing touched troves, estimated gas, and system safety checks.
 - Also exposes a Node helper/CLI to run `RedemptionMaker` flows outside the browser for scripts or debugging.
 - Start the web app with `pnpm --filter @mtools/redeemer web:dev`, build for production via `web:build`, and run CLI scripts with `dev`, `build`, or `start`.
 Requires `VITE_WALLETCONNECT_PROJECT_ID` (web) and `PK` (CLI) environment variables.